SandeepGitGuy/Lending-Club-Case-Study/README.md

 7. [Contact](#contact)

 ## General Information
-- **Project Objective:** This analysis aims to develop insights that can be used to predict whether a new loan applicant is likely to default.
+- **Project Objective:** The goal of this analysis is to develop insights that can be used to predict whether a new loan applicant is likely to default.
 - **Importance of EDA in Lending:** By leveraging data, financial institutions can gain valuable insights into customer behaviour, loan performance, and market trends, enabling them to make informed decisions.
 - **Industry Challenges:** The lending industry is constantly evolving and faces numerous challenges such as increasing default rates and changing customer preferences.
 Understanding these challenges is essential for successful loan approval processes.
 - **Company Context:** A consumer finance company is looking for patterns in customer and loan attributes that are associated with loan defaults.
 Identifying these patterns can improve loan approval decisions and mitigate risks.